 What type of travel insurance you buy and with which company depends on where you’re from, where you’re traveling to, for how long, what you want to be covered for, and if you have any pre-existing medical conditions.

 SCHENGEN TRAVEL INSURANCE: if you require a visa to enter any other Schengen country, France included, it is compulsory to have travel insurance covering repatriation and medical expenses.
 The Schengen visa to travel to Europe will not be issued unless you provide proof of suitable coverage.

 Our Favorite Short and Long Term Travel Insurance

 After a huge amount of research for our own trips, we use SafetyWing and find it an excellent travel insurance policy for long and short trips.

-As a partner of insurance giant Tokio Marine, SafetyWing offers travelers insurance that is a combination of medical and travel-related coverage.
+As a partner of insurance giant Tokio Marine, SafetyWing offers travelers insurance that combines medical and travel-related coverage.

 SafetyWing covers you in case of an accident or sickness while you are outside your home country, as well as coverage for travel delay, lost checked luggage, emergency response, natural disasters, and personal liability.

 If you are looking for good traveling insurance for Paris, SafetyWing is worth considering.
 SafetyWing insures trips from 5 days to several years.
 You can kick off your travel insurance plan with SafetyWing any time, even when already on the road.
 For longer trips, it’s set up with recurring monthly payments, and you can cancel it at any time without penalty.

 With SafetyWing, one young child per adult, up to 2 per family, age between 14 days and 10 years old, can be included on your insurance without added cost.